Friday, February 10, 2012

 Fresh Perspective; Real Solutions

-A combination of professional and personal factors puts me in a unique position to weigh in on this critical debate.
+A combination of professional and personal factors places me in a unique position to weigh in on this critical debate.
 First and foremost, I don't profess to have all the answers; I don't think anyone does.
 These problems are just too complex to be easily solved by any one person.
-What I will say is that I believe I have a perspective that differs from the others that we've heard.
+What I will say is that I believe I have a perspective that differs from others that we've heard.
 I hold a Master's Degree in Economics and a Bachelor's Degree in Business Administration.
-I have 18 years of experience working for various managed care companies and have held senior management-level positions with some of the largest managed care companies in the nation.
+I have 18 years of experience working for various managed care companies, and have held senior management-level positions with some of the largest managed care companies in the nation.
 I have also worked for a vertically integrated delivery system where the insurance company, hospital, and physicians were all under the same ownership.
-In 2004, I founded a physician advocacy group called Fulcrum Strategies, which has provided more than 7 years of experience as a physician consultant.
-In my role as president of Fulcrum Strategies, I now provide business consulting and managed care negotiating advice to more than 1,000 physicians in various specialties across the country.
+In 2004, I founded a physician advocacy group called Fulcrum Strategies, which has provided me with more than 7 years of experience as a physician consultant.
+In my role as President of Fulcrum Strategies, I now provide business consulting and managed care negotiating advice to more than 1,000 physicians in various specialties across the country.
 I am a small business owner who struggles with the cost and challenges of providing health insurance for my employees.
 On a personal note, I am the father of a son with autism.
 Since the therapies for autism are excluded from coverage under most insurance plans, I am painfully aware of what happens when a loved one needs care that insurance doesn't cover.
-This combination of these factors puts me in a unique position to weigh in on this critical debate.

 Let's start with an honest look at the current state of health care in this country.
 Without a doubt, the United States has produced a health care system where quality and access are second to none.
 The vast majority of the people in this country have access to state of the art care given by highly trained physicians without any of the waiting that many other countries face.
 For these people, money plays little or no role in the decisions that are made about their health care.
 If you have cancer and there is a very expensive drug or treatment that will help, you get it.
 If you need an advanced test like an MRI or PET scan, you get it.
 If your baby is born premature, you will get advanced and very expensive treatment; everything possible will be done to save the child's life.
 Simply put, for the vast majority of Americans there is no better place on earth to be if you have any medical need.
 The American health care system is like the finest five-star restaurant.
 The atmosphere is fantastic, the service is excellent, the food is out of this world and the wine list is extensive.
 All-in-all, it is a wonderful experience if you can afford it.
 Even for those who can't, a place will be made for you in case of dire need.
 In an emergency, anyone can still get in.
 We should be proud of the advances in medicine that we have pioneered and for the quality of the care our system can and does provide every day.
 The problem is that we Americans are victims of our own success.
 We have pushed the quality and access levels to such an extent that we've increased costs to a level that is not sustainable.

-The challenge facing this country is how to keep the quality and access that we have built in our health care delivery system while extending coverage to as many people as possible all the while controlling costs at a level that is sustainable.
+The challenge facing this country is how to keep the quality and access that we have built in our health care delivery system, while extending coverage to as many people as possible, all the while controlling costs at a level that is sustainable.
 This is a complex challenge that will require a very delicate balance.
-What is obvious is that we can't have all three.
-It's just not possible to maintain the same level of quality and access that we have now while extending coverage to millions of additional people while also reducing costs.
-Something will simply have to give.
+It is obvious that we can't have all three.
+It's just not possible to maintain the same level of quality and access that we have now while extending coverage to millions of additional people and reducing costs at the same time.
+Something simply has to give.
 It is also very clear to me that the current legislation will not accomplish this goal.

 ObamaCare:

 The current legislation provides a number of changes to our system of insuring and financing health care in this country.
-Some of these changes like insurance reform are long over due.
-The plan will increase the coverage so that, when fully implemented, more Americans will have insurance coverage of some kind than ever before.
+Some of these changes like insurance reform are long overdue.
+The plan will increase the coverage so that when fully implemented, more Americans will have insurance coverage of some kind than ever before.
 Where it fails is in the cost control arena.
-Quite simply, if changes are not made, PPACA will accelerate the cost problems with heatlh care in this country and will make the inevitable train wreck happen sooner than later.
+Quite simply, if changes are not made, PPACA will accelerate the cost problems with health care in this country and will cause the inevitable train wreck sooner than later.
 It doesn't take a nobel prize winning economist to tell you that adding millions of people to the insurance system, increasing benefits and eliminating things like life time maximums will increase costs.
 Anyone who disagrees with this assertion should go back and take a refresher course in Econ 101.

 The Problems with ObamaCare: